 Our in-house Housing Support Coordinator (HSC) works with single clients with medium to high support needs to help them settle into emergency housing, to access supported accommodation or self-contained private housing as appropriate.
 Working closely with the Options Team and statutory agencies, the HSC supports a caseload of around 10 clients with accessing basic services and necessities such as ID, bank accounts, benefits, GP registration and mobile phones.
 The HSC also has a critical role in helping clients to access, navigate and attend appointments with a variety of statutory and support services.
 In addition, the HSC makes funding applications for benefits, financial support and grants for clients with disabilities or health conditions.
-Many more clients now engage with and continue to work with the HSC through to placement in move on accommodation and secure better housing outcomes.
-This role works closely our Accommodation (AC) Officer post.
-The AC officer manages emergency accommodation and supports households placed in the Council's emergency and temporary housing and households placed in nightly paid emergency housing.
+More clients now engage and continue to work with the HSC through to longer-term placement and secure better housing outcomes.
+This role works closely with our Accommodation (AC) Officer post.
+This post manages the Council's emergency and temporary accommodation, providing support and assistance to those placed.